0xdeval/mycelium-sdk/packages/sdk/README.md

 > Check documentation: https://docs.mycelium.sh

-A TypeScript-based SDK that provides quick and seamless access for any application to ILD (Intelligent Liquidity Distribution) yield opportunities through Web3 protocols.
-The Mycelium SDK allows integrators to easily onboard users, manage wallets, and interact with DeFi protocols via a unified interface WITHOUT any knowledge of web3
+A TypeScript-based SDK that implements access to yield opportunities in web3 using a Mycelium SDK.
+The SDK allows integrators to easily onboard users, manage wallets, and interact with DeFi protocols via a unified interface basic knowledge of web3

 ## Core features